fongandrew/hydeout/_posts/2019-10-22-Switching-To-Github-Actions.md

 The way to get this to work was to crate a separate worflow file which does exactly the same as the previous one, only with the latest version of homeassistant.

+You can find the workflow for the latest homeassistant version [here](https://github.com/eifinger/homeassistant-config/blob/master/.github/workflows/homeassistant-latest.yaml).

+# Conclusion

-This way I get two emails whenever I push a change to my repo.
+I now get two emails whenever I push a change to my repo.
 One which tells me if the change will work for my current version I have running and one which will tell me if it will keep running if I want to change to a newer version.

-You can find the workflow for the latest homeassistant version [here](https://github.com/eifinger/homeassistant-config/blob/master/.github/workflows/homeassistant-latest.yaml).
+A run takes around 2 minutes and 20 seconds.
+I think thats reasonably fast.
+The configuration of the workflow is very similar to Azure DevOps pipelines but currently lacks a good and thorough documentation.

+However it was fun setting this up and I am definitely satisfied with the result.

 As always you can find the whole configuration in my repo under [https://github.com/eifinger/homeassistant-config](https://github.com/eifinger/homeassistant-config)